cylc/cylc-admin/docs/meetings/vc-dec-2019-agenda.md

       - websocket and subscriptions (not 5 sec polling)
       - (maybe: view and start stopped suites)
   - Cylc FTE (etc.) TAG meeting
-     - all parties accepted that Cylc 8 is a high priority but (a) getting more resource will take time; (b) not too much concern about sticking with 7.8.x in production for a bit longer
+     - Cylc 8 is a high priority and trying various channels to get more resource, but it will take time, so we just have to accept delays.
+       Not too much concern about sticking with 7.8.x in production for a bit longer at least.
   - Feb Workshop
      - time to start making bookings
      - discuss and implement config name changes, and "unification"